NERDDISCO/luminave/README.md

 # Server

 Right now I'm using Go to provide a HTTPS server.
-You don't have to use Go in order to use VisionLord, you can use any server that can serve static HTML files over HTTPS.
+You don't have to use Go in order to use luminave, you can use any server that can serve static HTML files over HTTPS.

 ### Changes to the server